Uniform-in-time propagation of chaos for mean field Langevin dynamics: Introduction

-This form of drift corresponds to gradient descent in \(L^2\)-Wasserstein space and we refer the readers to \cite{jko,HRSS19} for details.
-We assume that \(F\) is convex.
-The first observation in \cite{HRSS19} is the convexity entails the uniqueness of invariant measure \(\bar m_*\), giving hope to the convergence of MFL and uniform-in-time propagation of chaos.
-The authors then proved rigorously the following energy descent formula central to gradient flow:
+This form of drift corresponds to the gradient descent of the \emph{free energy} \(\mathcal F = F + H\) in \(L^2\)-Wasserstein space, here, \(H(m) = \int m(x) \log m(x) \dd x\) is the (absolute) entropy of the measure.
+We refer the readers to \cite{jko} for detailed discussions about the gradient flow with the linear energy \(F(m) = \int V(x) m(\dd x)\), and \cite{gf} for a general gradient flow framework in Wasserstein space.
+We note that, in a previous work \cite{HRSS19}, this gradient flow structure is exploited to obtain the ergodicity of the MFL dynamics.
+Precisely, the authors established the following free energy dissipation formula